daryna-zarvii/training-datasets/README.md

-Codes and files are located in the branches named after a dataset.
+Code and files are located in the branches named after a dataset.